-Installing The PCIe Extender Card/Storage Controller Card
+Installing The Storage Controller Card/PCIe Extender Card

-- 1. Holding by its edges, position the PCIe extender/storage controller card so that the card-connector aligns with the system board connector. - 2.
-Adjust the other end of the card so that the card edge is secured under the two tabs on the plastic bracket. - 3.
-Insert the controller card-connector firmly into the system board connector until the card is fully seated. - 4.
-Install the two screws to secure the PCIe extender/storage controller card to the system board. - 5.
+- 1. Holding by its edges, position the storage controller card/PCIe extender card so that the card-connector aligns with the system board connector. - 2.
+Adjust the other end of the card so that the card edge is secured to the bracket.
+When correctly seated: - the storage controller card is secured under the tabs on the support bracket. - the notch on the PCIe extender card is securely aligned with the corresponding tab on the support bracket. - 3.
+Insert the card connector firmly into the system board connector until the card is fully seated. - 4.
+Install the two screws to secure the storage controller card/PCIe extender card to the system board. - 5.
 Reinstall the system board. - 6.
 Install the blade in the enclosure.